Tropical Storm Dorian Puts Puerto Rico Under Hurricane Watch

 "We need to give thanks," Prime Minister Mia Amor Mottley said at a news conference, adding "because from all reports, there is virtually no damage."

-Less than 10 incidents were reported as of Tuesday morning, Mottley said, and those cases mainly involved fallen trees.
+Fewer than 10 weather-related incidents were reported on Barbados as of Tuesday morning, Mottley said, and those cases mainly involved fallen trees.
 While noting that there was inclement weather, she added, "it's the kind of inclement weather we're accustomed to."

-Early Tuesday, St. Lucia also discontinued its tropical storm warning, although it did not lift a mandatory shutdown order.
+Early Tuesday, St. Lucia also discontinued its tropical storm warning, though it did not lift a mandatory shutdown order.

-Dorian isn't likely to strengthen into the sort of fearsome cyclones that recently ravaged Puerto Rico and other islands, but it still poses a threat to vulnerable areas, due to heavy rains and high winds.
+Dorian isn't likely to strengthen into the sort of fearsome cyclones that recently ravaged Puerto Rico and other islands, but it still poses a threat to vulnerable areas because of heavy rains and high winds.
 It's expected to drop 2-4 inches of rain in Puerto Rico, St. Croix and the Dominican Republic, with 6 inches of rain possible in isolated spots.

 "Flooding and landslides are likely during this storm," the government of Saint Lucia said around midnight Tuesday.
-The island announced that it was under a national shutdown to prepare for the storm.
+The island announced Monday that it was under a national shutdown effective at 6 p.m. to prepare for the storm.

 Despite maintaining a compact, roughly circular shape, Dorian has not developed a well-defined core.
 It began the day Tuesday as it did Monday, with tropical-storm-force winds that extend outward for only 45 miles from the center.